 Shiseido has always used its research and development by introducing products based on clinically tested formulae.
 The vision behind Shiseido’s R&D has been “Creative Integration”.
 This vision called for an integration of function with sensitivity.
 In line with this vision, Shiseido has introduced many products aimed at enhancing the beauty of its customers.
 An example is Shiseido’s first anti-aging skincare line called Benefiance in 1982, the Shiseido relaxing fragrance cultivated with a new aromacology.
 This initiative has given Shiseido credibility in new markets.
 By bringing together rational elements backed by a scientific proof and aspirational as well as emotional elements backed by a strong brand image and personality, Shiseido has been successful in positioning itself in many markets globally.

 Another important pillar of Shiseido’s brand philosophy is its flexibility in modifying and customizing its offerings.
 It not only does these in different markets in line with its unique needs, cultures and so on, but also in its brand management practices.
 One of the reasons for Shiseido’s success is that the brand has been able to span markets from the premium segments to the value segment by creating distinct brand identities and personalities for its product lines.
 A case in point is its strategy in the Chinese market.
 When it entered China in 1981, it introduced a sub-brand called Aupres, and positioned it as an elite brand.
 It was catering only to the top 1% of the market.
 Later on in 1997, when Shiseido decided to target the mass market, it came out with another brand extension called Za.
-Recently in 2011, Shiseido launched Senka at a lower price point to target consumers trading down but reluctant to give up on product quality.
+In 2011, Shiseido launched Senka at a lower price point to target consumers trading down but reluctant to give up on product quality.

 By tracking the trends of the customers and the associations that they had about certain products with certain places, Shiseido created their distinct stories.
 For example, for make-up products, customers preferred a good and elite image and that was conveyed by creating a brand personality with an American undertone.
 For skin care products, customers preferred quality and reliability which was conveyed by creating a brand personality with a Japanese undertone with the brand Pure & Mild.
 This kind of flexibility in its brand management model has helped Shiseido to take on different market segments in different markets quite successfully.